Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Woodcroft, placing the area among the bottom 25% of areas assessed nationally

-In FY-26, there have been $805,000 in commercial approvals, suggesting minimal commercial development activity compared to Greater Adelaide, where Woodcroft records 78.0% lower building activity per person.
-This constrained construction activity typically reinforces demand and pricing for existing homes, although recent years have seen intensified construction.
-New developments consist of 50.0% standalone homes and 50.0% attached dwellings, promoting higher-density living that caters to downsizers, investors, and first-home buyers.
-This represents a significant shift from the current housing mix, which is 89.0% houses.
-The estimated population density in Woodcroft is 1397 people per dwelling approval, reflecting its quiet development environment.
-Future projections indicate an increase of 349 residents by 2041, suggesting that current development is well-matched to future needs and supports steady market conditions without extreme price pressure.
+In FY-26, there have been $805,000 in commercial approvals, reflecting minimal commercial development activity compared to Greater Adelaide, where Woodcroft records 78.0% lower building activity per person.
+This constrained construction activity typically reinforces demand and pricing for existing homes, although recent activity has increased.
+Nationally, Woodcroft's construction activity is also lower, suggesting market maturity and possible development constraints.
+New developments consist of 50.0% standalone homes and 50.0% attached dwellings, promoting higher-density living to create more affordable entry points for downsizers, investors, and first-home buyers.
+This shift reflects the current housing mix of 89.0% houses, reduced availability of development sites, and changing lifestyle demands and affordability requirements.
+The estimated population per dwelling approval is 1397 people in Woodcroft, reflecting its quiet development environment.
+Future projections indicate an addition of 380 residents by 2041, with development keeping pace with projected growth, although increasing competition among buyers can be expected as the population expands.

 Frequently Asked Questions - Development